The kind that breaks under, all day at once

 I'm just too young

-And what of my heart
+And what of my heart?

 Temptations won

-And whatever comes through the door
+And what ever comes through the door

-I'll see you face to face
+Seen the (it?) face to face

-All by your place
+All like your place

 And call your son